camreynolds/mern-training-2024/README.md

-# mern-training-2024
-MERN TRAINING PROJECT 2024
+# MERN TRAINING PROJECT FOR 2024

+## January

+I'll start training MERN stack making a project that tracks workouts.
+This project will be based in a CRUD concept, and also it will have a login/logout page for individual users.